connar/connar.github.io/content/posts/bypassingspeakeasy.md

 * Finished emulating
 ```

-...whci was expected. **In a real Windows OS**, the `HKLM\HARDWARE` hive is not a static file on the disk but rather a hive created in memory by the kernel during boot.
+...which was expected. **In a real Windows OS**, the `HKLM\HARDWARE` hive is not a static file on the disk but rather a hive created in memory by the kernel during boot.
 It is populated by drivers (like Vga.sys) to describe the physical components (Video BIOS, CPU types etc).

 SpeakEasy mocks common software registry keys (like Windows version info) so programs don't crash, but it does not simulate the low-level hardware drivers.
 Therefore, it does not build the `HARDWARE` hive.
 When our code asks for `HARDWARE\DESCRIPTION\System`, SpeakEasy returns `ERROR_FILE_NOT_FOUND` (exit code 0xdead2) because that part of its environment has not been built yet.